janspoerer/janspoerer/README.md

 # About Jan Spörer

-Jan is a software developer, natural language processing researcher, and crypto investing professional.

-He holds a B.Sc. in International Management from WHU - Otto Beisheim School of Management, a M.Sc. in Applied Data Science from Frankfurt School of Finance & Management, and is writing his Ph.D. dissertation in Natural Language Processing at the University of St. Gallen.
+I am a software developer and natural language processing researcher.
+I develop agentic AI systems for the retrieval of information from comprehensive financial documents.

-He has previously worked as a freelancer in finance- and software-related projects.
-He has helped startups to raise money and has created software-based solutions for portfolio managers.
+Previous work: E-Commerce (HD24), banking (Commerzbank), freelancer in finance- and software-related projects.
+Helped startups raise money, implement AI workflows in internal and customer-facing systems, and created software-based solutions for portfolio managers.

+## Education

+- Writing my Ph.D. dissertation in Natural Language Processing at the University of St. Gallen.
+- M.Sc. in Applied Data Science from Frankfurt School of Finance & Management.
+- B.Sc. in International Management from WHU - Otto Beisheim School of Management.

 ## Writing & on the News
 * [Personal Blog](https://janspoerer.github.io/secondbrain/)